EMatch: A Unified Framework for Event-based Optical Flow and Stereo Matching: Experiments

 \section{Experiments}

-In this section, we first explore the performance of our unified model on each task independently, then show the unique advantage of our unified model by inter-task fusion and cross-task transfer, and finally study the ablation results of each module.
-We implement our model in PyTorch and train it on NVIDIA RTX 4090 GPUs.
-We implement the OneCycle policy and cap the maximal learning rate at $1 \times 10^{-4}$.
-And the training process utilizes the AdamW optimizer with a weight decay of $10^{-4}$, along with default parameters $\beta_1 = 0.9$, $\beta_2 = 0.999$, and $\epsilon = 10^{-8}$.
-We evaluate models on DSEC benchmark\cite{dsec}, which is a large-scale dataset that can evaluate optical flow and stereo disparity.

-\textbf{Optical Flow.} We test the performance of EventMatch when used for optical flow estimation.
-We train 600k iterations on the DSEC training set with a batch size of 1 and evaluate on the DSEC optical flow benchmark.
-We assess the performance of several state-of-the-art methods for event-based optical flow estimation, including E-RAFT \cite{eraft}, TMA \cite{TMA} and IDNet \cite{IDNet}.
+We evaluate our model on DSEC benchmark \cite{dsec}, a large-scale dataset that can evaluate both optical flow estimation and stereo matching.
+The details are as follows.

+\textbf{Implementation Details.} We implement our model in PyTorch and train it on NVIDIA RTX 3090 GPUs.
+We use event voxel with B=15 bins sampling from dt=100ms as inputs.
+During training, we utilize OneCycle learning rate scheduler and AdamW optimizer.
+For data augmentation, we perform spatial augmentation by randomly rescaling and stretching event voxels.
+And we also apply horizontal and vertical flipping with the probability of 0.5 and 0.1.

+\textbf{Training Schedule.} We firstly train our model for 400k iterations with the maximal learning rate of $3 \times 10^{-4}$ and batch size of 4.
+The inputs are randomly cropped into the size of $288 \times 384$.
+Then, we further fine-tune our model for 150k iterations on the full resolution of $480 \times 640$ with the reduced learning rate of $1 \times 10^{-5}$ and batch size of 1.

-For event-based optical flow estimation, we use EPE, NPE, and AE to evaluate the performance of the model.
-As stated in the DSEC dataset, the main metric is EPE~\cite{dsec}.
+\textbf{Metrics.} For optical flow estimation, we use EPE and NPE as main metrics.
+For stereo matching, we adopt metrics of MAE and NPE.
 The end-point-error (EPE) is the $l_2$ distance between the prediction and ground truth.
-The N-pixel error (NPE) indicates the percentage of flow errors higher than $N$ pixels in magnitude, which is commonly set to $N$ = 1, 2, 3.
+The mean absolute error (MAE) is the average of $l_1$ distance between the prediction and ground truth.
+The N-pixel error (NPE) indicates the percentage of displacement errors higher than $N$ pixels in magnitude, which is set to $N$ = 1, 2, 3.

-As shown in Table \ref{table1}, the EventMatch has achieved significant performance.
-E-RAFT$^*$ and IDNet$^*$ refer to versions that do not use historical events, meaning the results are based on the same input data used by our model.
-On the two metrics EPE and 1PE, our model has achieved 0.736 and 9.78 respectively, both higher than other rival methods.
-For ERAFT\cite{eraft} and IDNet\cite{IDNet} with the warm start strategy, our model also has advantages on 1PE and is competitive on EPE.
-We also evaluated the qualitative performance of EventMatch on optical flow tasks, as shown in Figure \ref{figure4}.
-Compared with ERAFT \cite{eraft} and TMA \cite{TMA}, our model can capture and predict more detailed optical flow edges.

-\textbf{Stereo Matching.} For the evaluation of EventMatch on stereo matching task, we train 800k iterations on the DSEC training set with the batch size of 2 and evaluate on the DSEC optical flow benchmark.
-We also select several state-of-the-art methods for comparison, including DDES \cite{DDES}, E-stereo \cite{EIStereo} and Concentration Net \cite{ConcentrationNet}.

-According to DSEC benchmark \cite{dsec}, we adopt the commonly used metrics mean absolute error (MAE), N-pixel error (NPE) and root mean square error (RMSE).
-MAE is the average of $l_1$ distance between the prediction and ground truth, which is the main metric.
-NPE is consistent with what has been mentioned in the optical flow task.